Launch Your First Supplement in the US & EU: A Product Guide

 • Capsules:

 practical for vitamins, minerals, herbs, amino acids, and many functional ingredients.
-Often easier to launch than more complex formats.
+Often easier to launch.

 • Powders:

 useful for collagen, protein, greens, electrolytes, fiber, and drink mixes.
-Great for larger serving sizes, but flavor and texture matter.
+Good for larger servings, but flavor and texture matter.

 • Tablets: